gvwilson/thirdbit/src/fiction/cloudherd/index.md

-"—you'll have my *amma* and Aft and everyone else chasing us," Noxy cut in, more scornfully than she had intended but too tired to care.
+"—you'll have my *amma* and Aft and everyone else chasing us," Noxy cut in, more scornfully than she had intended but too cranky from dozing to care.
 "We'd be lucky to make it as far as Murky Lake, never mind Loghan-in-Loghan.
 Believe me, hiding out at the bothy is a better plan."